civiccc/voter-verifier-rb/README.md

 It's recommended, but not required, to do development for this repo within a Docker container using [dock](https://github.com/brigade/dock).
 This is definitely not required currently, as the dock integration is super broken.
 That could be your first contribution!
 Hopefully we remember to update this `README` as part of that.

+Be sure to also have a glance at the [Code of Conduct](./contributing.md).

 ### Using Docker and Dock
 TODO